-- In a digital recorder, the dynamic range is controlled by the number of bits used to store or output the values. - Each additional bit allows doubling the recorded values; thus, it corresponds to additional 20log102 = 6dB. - Modern data loggers use 24-bit AD converters; this gives about 140 dB of dynamic range
+- In a digital recorder, the dynamic range is controlled by the number of bits used to store or output the values - Each additional bit allows doubling the recorded values.
+Thus, one byte in a recording system gives 20log102 = 6 dB of dynamic range - Modern data loggers use 24-bit AD converters.
+This gives about 140 dB of dynamic range, which is ample for most applications.